eugenetriguba/config-file/README.md

 ```

 This will check if our specific key or section exists.
 However, we can
-also just check in general if a given key exists anywhere in our file
+also check in general if a given key or sections exists anywhere in our
-with the `wild` keyword argument.
+file with the `wild` keyword argument.

 ```python
 config.has('str_key', wild=True)